Risk, Resilience and Reward: Impacts of Shifting to Digital Sex Work: Results

-Some workers said their online work threatened their safety with in-person work, as clients may now have expectations set by their digital content even if they don't offer the services depicted in real life: \begin{quote} ``It gets a bit harder then because people see these images and these clothes that I have and stuff like that and see that and ask about it instead of looking on my profile for my hard limits where it says it's something you shouldn't even ask me to do.
-It complicates things a bit then.''
-(P9) \end{quote}

-Strategies for coping with these potential repercussions included separating participants online and in-person sex-work personas: \begin{quote} ``Before 2020 I was only doing [phonesex platform] and another site called [sexting platform] which is just texting and sending pictures, and both of those were under a different name, they were not connected to my in-person persona, a completely different character.
-And when 2020 came I kept those going and I also opened accounts under the [in-person] persona.''
-(P31) \end{quote}

-In sum, 20 participants planned to return to in-person work but also continue online-only work, 4 were unsure about their future plans, 6 planned to stop online work and return to strictly in-person work, and 3 participants who had previously done mostly in-person work had little intention of returning to it at all: \begin{quote}``Now I'm retiring from doing any personal stuff, because right now I get more money from online than in person ever, so I don't really feel the need to do it in person.''
-(P13) \end{quote}
+In sum, 20 participants planned to return to in-person work but also continue online-only work, 4 were unsure about their future plans, 6 planned to stop online work and return to strictly in-person work, and 3 participants who had previously done mostly in-person work had little intention of returning to it at all.
+P13 explained ``I get more money from online than in person ever, so I don't really feel the need to do it in person.''

 Finally, one participant, P3, chose this moment to leave the industry entirely: ``Officially I have retired, actually.
-So, that's a big change to my in-person work.
-Because for the most part it is done now.''
+So, that's a big change to my in-person work.''